Toby7658/History-Onics/README.md

 8. * [Submit page](submit.html)

 The site opens with a landing page that presents a [Hero Image](./assets/images/hero-image.jpeg) with a zoom effect.
 For wide screens, there is a navigation menu on the top right-hand side.
 This turns into a hamburger bar for smaller screens and is placed on the left of the screen.
 The logo is also used as a navigational tool on each page to bring the user back to the landing page.
-The nav bars are provided on each page to guide the user and are responsive on all screen sizes.
+The nav bars are provided on each page, except the submission page, to guide the user and are responsive on all screen sizes.

 The centre structure of the page provides a short introduction to the site.
 The heading used for this piece also incorporates fixed icons of a person strolling, this is to complement the title 'A Stroll Back In Time'.